Avoiding Excessive College Debt

 Use Coupon Code Websites To Save on Textbooks:

 Coupon websites are a no-brainer way to save money.
 You have to make purchases, and if you need to do it online, then a quick google search for an online promotional code can save you a bunch off your order, no matter what you’re buying.
-You can find coupons for domains, travel, or pretty much anything your heart desires.
+You can find coupons for domains, a new pair of sneakers, travel, or pretty much anything your heart desires.

 The Wise Investing homepage includes some necessary finance related coupons (like new customer bonuses at banking institutions).